cmu-ci-lab/writing/README.md

     4. **cf.**: This stands for "confer," which means "compare" in English.
 It has a period only after "f." .
 You can use it to compare the immediately preceding statement with another statement in the same work or more commonly, a statement in another work.
 Just do not use this one.

-4. **capitalization**: You should capitalize *only* proper nouns, that is, names of(or things named after) people, places, organizations, and so on.
+5. **capitalization**: You should capitalize *only* proper nouns, that is, names of(or things named after) people, places, organizations, and so on.
 You should not capitalize any other word, unless it is starting a sentence.
 For example, you should not capitalize "computer graphics," "computer vision," or "computer science."
 You should not capitalize "neural radiance fields" or "bidirectional distribution radiance function," even though you should capitalize the corresponding initialisms "NeRF" and "BRDF".
 You should write "Gaussian distribution" (because "Gauss" is the name of a person, and thus a proper noun) and "exponential distribution" (because "exponential" is not a proper noun).
 A fun example is the capitalization of "Markov chain Monte Carlo" (MCMC), where you should capitalize the proper nouns "Markov," "Monte," and "Carlo", but you should not capitalize "chain".

-5. **few/a few/quite a few**: Including or omitting the "a" before "few" can completely change the meaning of a sentence.
+6. **few/a few/quite a few**: Including or omitting the "a" before "few" can completely change the meaning of a sentence.
 Compare "Tom has a few oranges he is willing to share." with "Tom has few oranges he is willing to share."
 The first suggest that Tom is willing to share some oranges, the second rather suggest that Tom doesn't have many oranges to share.
 "A few" really means "some", and emphasizes the *existence* of some (small) quantity, while "few" emphasizes that the quantity is *small*.
 Another way to think of this is that "few" = "only a few", so the latter is actually saying: "Tom has only a few oranges he is willing to share."
 Additionally, "quite a few" actually means "many" or "a surprisingly large number".

-6. **cannot/can not, maybe/may be**: Both "can not" and "cannot" can be correct, but their use is different.
+7. **cannot/can not, maybe/may be**: Both "can not" and "cannot" can be correct, but their use is different.
 You would use "can not" if the "not" does not belong to the "can" but rather to the words following, such as the construction "not only": "He can not only sing, but also dance."
 Likewise "maybe" and "may be" are both valid, but are not interchangeable.
 "Maybe" means perhaps whereas "may be" indicates a possibility, for example: "He may be smart, or maybe he is just lucky."

-7. **only, also, just**: The placement of these words in a sentence matters.
+8. **only, also, just**: The placement of these words in a sentence matters.
 You should place them as close as possible to the element in the sentence they are quantifying.
-Consider the following example sentence (taken from real reviews): "The paper brings perspectives which ultimately only benefit the vision community."
+Consider the following example sentence (taken from real reviews):
+   > The paper brings perspectives which ultimately only benefit the vision community.

    This is a positive comment as it says that, of all the ways the paper could impact the vision community, ultimately it does so in a beneficial way.
-Compare with this slightly different sentence: "The paper brings perspectives which ultimately benefit only the vision community."
+Compare with this slightly different sentence:
+   > The paper brings perspectives which ultimately benefit only the vision community.

    This is a negative comment as it says that the paper benefits the vision community, but does not benefit any other community (suggesting it is of limited value).
 Moving "only" changes the sentence from a positive into a negative comment!

-8. **both, either-or, colons**: When you use these words to fork the narration, you should make sure you place as much as possible of the shared sentence content before the fork.
-You should say, for example: "This principle applies to research in both academia and industry," instead of "This principle applies to research both in academia and in industry," or worse yet "This principle applies to both research in academia and research in industry," or even worse "This principle applies to both research in academia and industry."
+9. **both, either-or, colons**: When you use these words to fork the narration, you should make sure you place as much as possible of the shared sentence content before the fork.
+For example, you should say:
+   > This principle applies to research in both academia and industry.

+   instead of:
+   > This principle applies to research both in academia and in industry.

+   This is even worse:
+   > This principle applies to both research in academia and research in industry.

+   And this is worse yet:
+   > This principle applies to both research in academia and industry.

    The second and third sentences are unnecessarily verbose, but semantically equivalent to the first sentence.
-The fourth sentence says something different from the other three---the principle applies to research in academia, and it also applies to industry in general (even outside research).
+The fourth sentence says something different from the other three—the principle applies to research in academia, and it also applies to industry in general (even outside research).

-9. **demonstrative pronouns**: You should follow pronouns such as "this," "these," "that," and "those" with a noun, and not use them on their own.
-You should say, for example, "The paper describes the ray tracing and rasterization algorithms.
-These algorithms are fundamental in rendering," and not "The paper describes the ray tracing and rasterization algorithms.
-These are fundamental in rendering."
+10. **demonstrative pronouns**: You should follow pronouns such as "this," "these," "that," and "those" with a noun, and not use them on their own.
+For example, you should say:
+    > The paper describes the ray tracing and rasterization algorithms.
+These algorithms are fundamental in rendering.

+    instead of:
+    > The paper describes the ray tracing and rasterization algorithms.
+These are fundamental in rendering.

     Using bare demonstrative pronouns results in ambiguities.
 You should also make sure that you have already introduced the noun you follow the demonstrative pronouns with in the preceding text, or at the very least that the noun can be easily deduced.
-Compare, for example, the previous sentences with: "The paper describes the ray tracing and rasterization.
-These algorithms are fundamental in rendering," which can be confusing to someone that does not know that ray tracing and rasterization are algorithms.
+Compare, for example, the previous sentences with:
+    > The paper describes the ray tracing and rasterization.
+These algorithms are fundamental in rendering.

+    The last sentence can be confusing to someone that does not know that ray tracing and rasterization are algorithms.

-10. **describe notation**: When you use notation in a sentence, you should include some short term explaining what the notation is, even if you have already defined it earlier in the document.
-You should say, for example: "Our goal is to compute the radiance $L$ at point $x$ and direction $\omega$," instead of "Our goal is to compute $L$ at $x$ and $\omega$."
-This makes it a lot easier for readers to follow your discussion.
+12. **describe notation**: When you use notation in a sentence, you should include some short term explaining what the notation is, even if you have already defined it earlier in the document.
+For example, you should say:
+    > Our goal is to compute the radiance $L$ at point $x$ and direction $\omega$.

+    instead of:
+    > Our goal is to compute $L$ at $x$ and $\omega$.

+    This practice makes it a lot easier for readers to follow your discussion.

-11. **do not use diaereses**: You generally do *not* need to use diaereses for words such as "naïve" (just write "naive").
-The are two exceptions: First, you should use diaereses in names, for example "Zoë".
-Second, you should use diaereses if you are preparing a submission to The New Yorker, which is the only major publication (that I know of) that still recommends using them.
-In that case, you need to use them consistently in all sorts of other words, for example "coöperate" or "reëlect".
+14. **do not use diaereses**: Unless you are writing for The New Yorker, you generally do *not* need to use diaereses for words such as "naïve" (just write "naive").
+The only exception is that you should use diaereses in names, for example "Zoë".
+If you insist on using a diaeresis on "naïve", then you should use diaereses consistently also in all sorts of other words, for example "coöperate" or "reëlect".

-12. **use active voice**: You should prefer to write in active voice.
-For example, you should say "Gkioulekas et al. [2023] introduced this algorithm," instead of "This algorithm was introduced by Gkioulekas et al. [2023];" you should say "We define $L$ as the radiance," instead of "$L$ is defined as the radiance;" and so on.
+15. **use active voice**: You should prefer to write in active voice.
+For example, you should say:
+    > Gkioulekas et al. [2023] introduced this algorithm.

+    instead of:
+    > This algorithm was introduced by Gkioulekas et al. [2023].

+    For another example, you should say:
+    > We define $L$ as the radiance.

+    instead of:
+    > $L$ is defined as the radiance.

     Personally, I find it a fun creative exercise to try to reduce use of passive voice as much as possible, and it always results in much more readable text.

-13. **do not instruct the reader**: Instead of writing "See Section 3", you should write "We refer to Section 3".
+17. **do not instruct the reader**: Instead of writing "See Section 3", you should write "We refer to Section 3".

-14. **use consistent nouns**: When you refer to some term throughout a sentence or paragraph, you should use consistent nouns.
-Consider this text: "We compare with two baselines, ray tracing and rasterization.
+18. **use consistent nouns**: When you refer to some term several times throughout a sentence or paragraph, you should use consistent nouns.
+Consider this text:
+    > We compare with two baselines, ray tracing and rasterization.
 Compared to these techniques, our algorithm shows tenfold performance improvement.
-Our method is also easier to implement."
-You should edit it to use consistent nouns throughout, for example:  "We compare with two baseline algorithms, ray tracing and rasterization.
+Our method is also easier to implement.

+    You should edit it to use consistent nouns throughout, for example:
+    > We compare with two baseline algorithms, ray tracing and rasterization.
 Compared to these algorithms, our algorithm shows tenfold performance improvement.
-Our algorithms is also easier to implement."
+Our algorithms is also easier to implement.

+    The edited text not only improves clarity, but also is easier to read because it introduces fewer terms.

-15. **while, since**: Unless you want to provide time information---for example "While Yannis was writing, I was running experiments," and "I have been working on this project since I joined CMU"---you should replace these words with "even though" and "as" to help reduce ambiguities.
-For example, instead of "While it is common practice, this approximation results in bias," you should write "Even though it is common practice, this approximation results in bias."
-Likewise, instead of "We can ignore the third-order term $x^3$, since we assume $x$ to be small," you should write "We can ignore the third-order term $x^3$, as we assume $x$ to be small."
+20. **while, since**: Unless you want to provide time information—for example "While Yannis was writing, I was running experiments," and "I have been working on this project since I joined CMU—you should replace these words with "even though" and "as" to help reduce ambiguities.
+For example, instead of:
+    > While it is common practice, this approximation results in bias.

+    you should write:
+    > Even though it is common practice, this approximation results in bias.

+    Likewise, instead of:
+    > We can ignore the third-order term $d^3$, since we assume the distance $d$ to be small.

+    you should write:
+    > We can ignore the third-order term $d^3$, as we assume the distance $x$ to be small.

 ### Math typesetting